Notthemarsian/CCS811/README.md

 See examples for usage.

 The sensor readings seem to drift a lot with temperature and humidity changes.
 Compensation data can be written to the sensor and this improves stability.
 See exampleTcorrection for usage.
-The example uses a BME280 sensor to measure temperature and humidity (driver from catdog2) and writes this data to the ENV_DATA register.
+The example uses a Bosch BME280 sensor to measure temperature and humidity (BME280 driver from catdog2) and writes this data to the ENV_DATA register.